 Improving restorative practice for young people

 This three year project aims to improve access to Restorative Justice (RJ) for young people who have committed crimes, and the people harmed by their actions.
-We are particularly focussing on people from BAME communities, who are overrepresented in the criminal justice system.
+We are particularly focussing on people from Black, Asian and minority (BAM) communities, who are overrepresented in the Criminal Justice System.

 Restorative Justice changes lives.
 It can transform the recovery of people affected by crime, and divert people away from offending behaviour.
 This can be particularly important for young people, as early intervention can prevent them from getting locked into a spiral of crime from which they see no way out.
 Restorative Justice encourages empathy, communication and a genuine understanding of the harm that has been caused.
 It also helps the person who was harmed understand why this happened to them and move forward.